mindrones/d3-benchmarks/README.md

 - `withFormat.pathRound(5).moveTo(N,N)  => "M10.12346,10.12346"`
 - `withFormat.pathRound(0).moveTo(N,N)  => "M10,10"`

-Hence, increasing digits should lower the used heap as the instance of path has to store a shorter string, but rounding the input value should increase the execution time.
+Hence, decreasing digits should lower the used heap as the instance of path has to store a shorter string, but rounding the input value should increase the execution time.

 Here's an example of we what get in practice: